 On February 21, 2025, Sandisk Corporation became an independent publicly traded company as a result of its separation from WDC.
 Therefore, none of our directors received compensation from Sandisk for fiscal year 2024, and only certain of our non-employee directors, who served on the WDC Board of Directors prior to February 21, 2025, received compensation under WDC's director compensation program for fiscal year 2024, which is described in further detail below.
 WDC's non-employee directors.
+WDC's annual non-employee director compensation that is necessary to attract and retain qualified non-management directors.
 WDC's annual non-employee director compensation program consists of a cash retainer and equity compensation in the form of restricted stock units (the "RSUs" or individually, an "RSU").
 Management directors do not receive compensation for their service as director.
 Our non-employee director compensation program going forward is substantially similar to that of WDC's prior to the separation.